kenokrieger/marketModel/README.md

 **Note**: Command line arguments are currently not supported which means if you want to change some of the parameters you need to change their values in the code itself.</br>

+To successfully run the program, it needs to find the 'freeglut.dll' file which you can download from http://freeglut.sourceforge.net. <br/>

 Upon running the executable for the simulation you may adjust the parameters, get a live view or save the current configuration to a file, by pressing specific buttons (see table below).